savonet/liquidsoap/doc/content/json.md

 let json.stringify s = x
 ```

-You can also use type annotation to explicitely state what kind of JSON value you want to render:
+You can also use type annotation to explicitly state what kind of JSON value you want to render:

 ```liquidsoap
 let json.stringify s = (x : {foo: int})